Related Topics

 What is SNAP and how do I apply?

-SNAP is a federal program that helps individuals and families buy the food they need to stay healthy.
-But new NCOA data shows us that nearly 9 million older adults are eligible for SNAP but are not enrolled.
+SNAP is a federal program that helps people buy the food they need to stay healthy.
+But NCOA's Benefits Participation Map shows that over 9 million older adults who are eligible for SNAP aren't enrolled.

 "It's shocking and unacceptable to have nine million eligible older adults not enrolled in benefits that can make the difference between them affording food or health care each month," said Ramsey Alwin, NCOA President and CEO.
 "These individuals are struggling to afford basic necessities, and they are missing out on critical assistance."